darrensheng1325/zelda-multiplayer-rpg/DESIGN.md

 - Efficient rendering: The game uses a viewport system to render only the visible portion of the game world.
 - Debouncing: Implement debouncing for player movement to reduce unnecessary network traffic.
 - Server optimization: Use efficient data structures and algorithms for game state management and collision detection.
+- Obstacle generation: The server generates clustered rocks and scattered trees at startup, creating a more complex and interesting game world without impacting runtime performance.

 ## Deployment
 - Frontend Hosting: Can be deployed on any static file hosting service (e.g., Netlify, Vercel)